hidevopsio/hiboot/README.md

 Hiboot is a cloud native web and cli application framework written in Go.

-Hiboot is not trying to reinvent everything, it integrates popular libraries but make it simpler, easier to use.
+Hiboot is not trying to reinvent everything, it integrates the popular libraries but make them simpler, easier to use.
+It borrowed some of the Spring features like dependency injection, aspect oriented programming, and auto configuration.
+You can integrate any other libraries easily by auto configuration with dependency injection support.

-With auto configuration, you can integrate any other libraries easily with dependency injection support.
+If you are a Java developer, you can start coding in Go with no learning curve.

 ## Overview

-* Web MVC (Model-View-Controller)
+* Web MVC (Model-View-Controller).
-* Auto Configuration, pre-create instance with properties configs for dependency injection
+* Auto Configuration, pre-create instance with properties configs for dependency injection.
-* Dependency injection with struct tag name **\`inject:""\`** or **Init** method
+* Dependency injection with struct tag name **\`inject:""\`** or **Init** method.

 ## Features

-* Apps
+* **Apps**
     * cli - command line application
     * web - web application
-* Starters
+* **Starters**
     * actuator - health check
     * grpc - grpc application starter
     * bolt - bolt database starter
     * gorm - gorm orm starter, support mysql, postgres, mssql, sqlite
-* Tags
+* **Tags**
     * inject - inject generic instance into object
     * default - inject default value into struct object
     * value - inject string value or references / variables into struct string field
     * cmd - inject command into parent command for cli application
     * flag - inject flag / options into command object
-* Utils
+* **Utils**
     * cmap - concurrent map
     * copier - copy between struct
     * crypto - aes, base64, md5, and rsa encryption / decryption